patrickmylius/GameProjectJan20/README.md

 many Evil puffs as possible, to avoid being overrun.

 > BUT WATCH OUT, AS SOON AS THE POWER UP IS GONE, YOU'LL MIGHT BE SNACKED..

+***Player avatar: Pokeball with sunglasses.***
+>Player starts game with 3 lifes, every time player collides with an Evil puff, player will be eaten and 1 life will be lost.
+>When all player lifes are lost, the game is over and player will be asked to enter a wanted name, for the Scoreboard / Highscore list.

+***Enemy avatar: Evil Puffs.***
+>Hungry Evil puffs are trying to take over the sky and will eat anything in their way.